Wellbeing One vs Wellbeing Two:

 What’s covered by Southern Cross’ Wellbeing Two policy?

-• Obstetrics allowance available after one year of continuous cover
+- Obstetrics allowance of $750 per claims year, available after one year of continuous cover.

 What’s the difference?